yubohuangai/GlobalPose/readme.md

 This may slightly improve performance (used in our previous work [PNP](https://xinyu-yi.github.io/PNP/)).
 Note that both versions have modeled the IMU raw signal noise and calibration error, and we recommend using the default setting for its fast speed and comparable effectiveness.

 *Note: The author has graduated and currently has limited time to format the codes in the repository.
 If you encounter any issues or have questions, feel free to open an issue.
-You may also contact me via the updated email address: yixy20@tsinghua.org.cn. (note that the university email provided in the paper is no longer active after graduation)*
+You may also contact me via the updated email address: yixinyu1999@gmail.com (note that the university email provided in the paper is no longer active after graduation).*